 What are Rich Snippets?

-Rich Snippets are a type of markup of the content of a webpage which help search engines to find and index information more easily.
+Rich Snippets mark up the content of your web page to help search engines find and index information more easily.

-NOTE: This should not be confused with Google Seller Ratings and the yellow stars that appear in your ads.
-Rich Snippet Stars appear in organic searches instead.
+Rich Snippets are not the same as Google Seller Ratings or the yellow stars that appear in your ads.
+Rich Snippet Stars appear in organic search results.

 No. Google indexes the content of the reviews on your company profile page on trustpilot.com.
-The same content should never be indexed on your site as well, as this would be flagged as double content and may lead to SEO penalties.
-TrustBoxes only mark up your TrustScore – the overall rating and total number of reviews – which can give you Rich Snippet Stars in Google.
+The same content should never be indexed on your site as well, as this would be flagged as dual content and may lead to SEO penalties.
+TrustBoxes only mark up your TrustScore and your total number of reviews.

 Can I add Rich Snippets to all my pages?

-We strongly advise you not to do that.
-It would be misleading your customers and likely be looked upon as spam by Google.
-We recommend picking the one or two pages that represent you as a company the most, in most cases that is the about us or a dedicated testimonials page.
-In addition to that, you can also add rich snippets to 1 or 2 top landing pages according to your analytics.
-Don’t add rich snippets to more than 5 pages on your site.
+We strongly advise that you don't do that.
+It would be misleading and likely be looked upon as spam by Google.
+We recommend picking the one or two pages that represent you as a company the most, e.g., About us.
+In addition, you can also add Rich Snippets to 1 or 2 top landing pages, but don't add Rich Snippets to more than 5 pages on your site.

 How do I add Rich Snippets on my category or product list page?

-We’ve seen a lot of sites mark up their product list pages as products, maybe your competitors do it too, but it’s against Google's guidelines and they risk losing all their Rich Snippets, including legitimate Rich Snippets on product pages.
-Google have already started taking action against some bigger sites who misuse Rich Snippets.
-The best option you have is to follow Google's guidelines, and with our TrustBoxes we're offering a safe way for doing that, which is in line with Google's guidelines.
-Recommended placements:
+We’ve seen a lot of sites mark up their product list pages as products.
+Maybe your competitors do it?
+But it’s against Google's guidelines and if you do it, you'll risk losing all your Rich Snippets, including legitimate Rich Snippets on product pages.

 Why is the Rich Snippets markup only available on some TrustBoxes?

-We’ve only made this new Rich Snippets feature available on a few of our TrustBoxes – the ones that are fully compliant with Google’s guidelines.
-Each of these TrustBoxes:
+Our Rich Snippets feature is only available on a few TrustBoxes – the ones that are fully compliant with Google’s guidelines.
+The Google-compliant TrustBoxes show:

-- Clearly shows your overall TrustScore and total number of reviews.
+- Your overall TrustScore and total number of reviews.

-- Cites the original source where your site visitors (and Google) can read all reviews.
+- The original source where your site visitors (and Google) can read all the reviews.

 How long does it take before Rich Snippets appear on my search results?

-When you implement the new TrustBox functionality on your site, log into your Google Search Console and do a Fetch and Submit to prompt Google to re-crawl your page faster and let them know about the new Rich Snippets markup.
-We have seen customers get Rich Snippets overnight, while in other cases it has taken as long as six weeks.
-Sometimes you will see Rich Snippets right away, then they disappear.
+Once you've implemented the TrustBox, log into your Google Search Console and do a Fetch and Submit to prompt Google to re-crawl your page faster and let them know about the new Rich Snippets markup.
+We have seen customers get Rich Snippets overnight, while in other cases it has taken up to six weeks.
+Sometimes Rich Snippets appear right away, then they disappear.
 They will reappear upon Google’s next crawl and this is normal Google crawling behavior.
 Note that Rich Snippets are entirely down to Google’s discretion.
-Even when you have satisfied all of their guidelines, it is still down to Google whether they display them in SERPs.
-Some sites might never be able to get Rich Snippets, for example adult or gambling sites.
+Even when you have satisfied all of Google's guidelines, it is still Google's decision whether to display them in SERPs.
+Some sites might never be able to get Rich Snippets, e.g., gambling sites.